webis-de/summary-workbench/README.md

   - ratio: number between 0 and 1 which can be used to control the length of the summary
   - returns: a string or a list of sentences which is the generated summary

-# Development / run application localy
+# Development / run application locally

 **requirements**: install docker and docker-compose on your system and make sure the docker service is running (`sudo systemctl start docker.service`)